BonTear/Sspammer/README.md

 * Remember, you can always quit by holding the "End" key.
 ***
 # Note!
-Don't move Sspammer.exe anywhere out of the folder.
-If needed you can create a shortcut of it.
+Keep all the files in the Same folder.
+If needed you can create a shortcut of Sspammer.exe.
 ***
 # WARNING:
 > **I don't promote any illegal activities with this tool.
 It's only for entertainment purpose.
 So I will not be responsible for any illegal activities done by this tool.**